Copy article link

 What is a Sniper bot and how does it work?

-Within the blockchain, the creation of liquidity pools happens within a particular block.
-A Sniper bot is a program capable of detecting the creation of these blocks as soon as they are created in order to be able to buy and sell under certain parameters.
+Within blockchain, the creation of liquidity pools happens within a particular block.
+A Sniper bot is a program capable of detecting the creation of these blocks at the moment they are created in order to be able to buy and sell under certain parameters.

 An illustration explaining how a liquidity pool sniper bot works.
 The bot, represented by a target with a cartoon character in the center, automatically detects newly launched liquidity pools (LPs).
 The flowchart shows arrows pointing from the sniper bot toward stacks labeled 'Newest LP' and 'Older LP'.
 The bot buys a programmed amount of tokens from new LPs and sells them when specific parameters are reached.
 At the bottom, icons of decentralized exchanges (DEXs) are depicted, indicating the platforms where this process takes place.

 Once one of the liquidity pools meets the established parameters, the bot buys a certain amount of tokens and waits for the right moment to sell it.
-In this way, and by sniping a large number of Liquidity Pools, it tends to obtain large profits.
+In this way, and by sniping a large number of Liquidity Pools, large profits tend to be obtained.

 An illustration explaining how a liquidity pool (LP) sniper bot executes buy and sell orders.
 The chart shows a typical candlestick pattern, with points marked where the sniper bot buys and sells tokens, indicated by icons of a crosshair with a cartoon face.
 The text explains that the bot buys when a block contains an LP that meets pre-selected parameters and sells based on time or price conditions.
 A stack of blocks is depicted on the left side, symbolizing different liquidity pools.